Scholars Guide

 • Request a Carolina Covenant Faculty or Staff Mentor.

-• We are updating our roster for 2022-2023, we will provide the link here in August, stay tuned!
+• We are updating our roster for 2023-2024, stay tuned!

 • Join the Carolina Covenant GroupMe to connect with other Scholars and stay in the know about emergent opportunities